Zepp

 The Zepp music halls are a group of Japanese music venues covering every area of the country.
 They play host to many international tours and are a popular stop among Japanese musicians.
 Each venue takes the Zepp name, along with the city in which it is located.
 The Zepp company is a subsidiary of Sony Music Entertainment Japan.
 Starting from 2017, Zepp locations also opened in other countries like Singapore (formerly), Taiwan, and Malaysia.
-In 2022, it opened its first location in Malaysia at Bukit Bintang City Centre (BBCC), Kuala Lumpur.

 The Zepp venues in Japan are sponsored by the Asahi Breweries.